 I am grateful for teachers who put all this effort into our kids and still allowed them to compete and perform.
 Nothing major was missed (especially at the high school level).
 Good stuff.

 Of course, our strike happened at possibly one of the worst times.
-AP testing was coming up, AZ merit (our state testing) had just finished.
+AP testing was coming up, and AZ merit (our state testing) had just finished.
 Things were crazy.

 Did you have to make up days for the strike?